squeek502/resinator/README.md

   + Note: The Win32 behavior is not emulated because it very likely has many unexplored edge cases that have very bizarre behavior, and it's very unlikely that (1) this is anything but a bug in the Win32 implementation and (2) there are any valid use-cases of this bug
 - `resinator` will error if a resource's evaluated filename contains a `NUL` (`<0x00>`) character.
   + The Win32 RC compiler will treat the `NUL` character as a terminator (e.g. `1 RCDATA "hello\x00world"` will look for a file named `hello`), but that behavior seems unlikely to be useful and worth disallowing.
+- `resinator` will error whenever a unary + operator is used, and emit a note about unary + not being supported in `resinator`'s implementation.
+  + The Win32 RC compiler allows `+` as a unary operator in some places but not others.
+In things like raw data blocks, it gives an error like `unexpected value in RCDATA`.
+In `DIALOG` parameters, it does not always give an error (e.g. `+1` is allowed but `(+1)` gives an error).

 #### Resource data and `.res` filesize limits